 TULSA, Okla. — There are now 88 deaths in Oklahoma and nearly 1,800 confirmed cases of coronavirus, COVID-19 -- but how is that affecting the state’s hospitals?

 Despite the growing numbers, the Oklahoma State Department of Health isn’t reporting any surges at state medical facilities yet.

 However, the department gets new numbers every hour and want people to know the situation is constantly changing.

-Here are the numbers as of Wednesday, March 25 from 88 percent of reporting hospitals statewide.
+Here are the numbers as of Friday, April 10 from 84%-89% of reporting hospitals statewide.

-- A 9.7-day supply of Personal Protective Equipment for medical professionals.
+- An average 12.3-day supply of Personal Protective Equipment for medical professionals.

 © 2020 © 2020 Cox Media Group